James-sjt/FashionMnist/README.md

 $ git clone https://github.com/James-sjt/FashionMnist.git
 ```

 2. Train this model.
-If you want to change the default parameter, go to train.py Model97.pth is the already trained parameters.
+If you want to change the default parameter, go to train.py And Model_97.pth is the already trained parameters.
 ```bash
 $ cd FashionMnist
 $ python train.py